-Blood: includes blood or serum obtained from a central IV line, catheter tip, or from a direct needle stick (Peripheral draw).
+Blood: includes blood obtained from a central IV line, catheter tip, or from a direct needle stick (Peripheral draw).
 Blood should be the reported site for infections identified in the bone marrow.

 Bone: an infection in the bone itself (Osteomyelitis)